-(in thousands, except percentages) Clair nate Claims and in Expenses as December 31, 2009 in Ult and C act of Change timate Claims laim Expenses December 31, 2009 % Impact of Change in Ultimate Claims and Claim Expenses as of December 31, 2009 % Impact of Change on Net Income for the Year Ended December 31, 2009 % Impact of Change on Shareholders' Equity as of December 31, 2009 Higher \$ 4,221,035 \$ 229,693 5.8% (21.8%) (6.0%) Recorded 3,991,342 Lower \$ 3,761,651 \$ (229,691) (5.8%) 21.8% 6.0%
+(in thousands, except percentages) Ultimate Claims and Claim Expenses as of December 31, 2009 \$ Impact of Change in Ultimate Claims and Claim Expenses as of December 31, 2009 % Impact of Change in Ultimate Claims and Claim Expenses as of December 31, 2009 % Impact of Change on Net Income for the Year Ended December 31, 2009 % Impact of Change on Shareholders' Equity as of December 31, 2009 Higher \$ 4,221,035 \$ 229,693 5.8% (21.8%) (6.0%) Recorded 3,991,342 Lower \$ 3,761,651 \$ (229 691) (5.8%) 21.8% 6.0%

 We believe the changes we made to our estimated ultimate claims and claim expenses represent reasonably likely outcomes based on our experience to date and our future expectations.
 While we believe these are reasonably likely outcomes, we do not believe the reader should consider the above sensitivity analysis an actuarial reserve range.
 In addition, the sensitivity analysis only reflects reasonably likely changes in our underlying assumptions.
 It is possible that our estimated ultimate claims and claim expenses could be significantly higher or lower than the sensitivity analysis described above.
 For example, we could be liable for events for which we have not estimated claims and claim expenses or for exposures we do not currently believe are covered under our policies.
 These changes could result in significantly larger changes to our estimated ultimate claims and claim expenses, net income and shareholders' equity than those noted above.
-We also caution the reader that the above sensitivity analysis is not used by management in developing our reserve estimates and is also not used by management in managing the business.
+We also caution the reader that the above sensitivity analysis is not used by management in managing the business.